hyperspacedev/hyperspace/CONFIG.md

 - `license`: Licensing information about the app.
 Will default to Apache 2.0 if not listed (the standard license for Hyperspace source code).
   - `name`: The name of the license.
   - `url`: The link to the license for reviewing.
+- `repository`: The URL to the source code, if possible.

 ## Example Config File